Director: Steven Spielberg

 As the purloined Pentagon Papers proved, this standing denial persisted throughout four separate administrations, including those of Kennedy and Johnson, serving to further mislead the public.
 “The way they lied,” an idealistic Bradlee preambles, “we have to be the check on their power.
 If we don’t hold them accountable I mean, my God, who will?”
 With allusions like this, a clear parallel is intended to be drawn with the current White House administration, which throws out falsehoods and spins untruths at such a rapid rate, real time fact-checking has become essential just to keep them honest.
 As The Post proves, it’s only the checks and balances afforded by the press that prevents politicians from lying with impunity to the American people.
 When Kay asks McNamara how he could have misled her and all their friends for instance, he asserts, “It’s easy…” Simple lies travel faster than inconvenient truths.
 The screenplay by first time writer Liz Hannah was rewritten ten weeks before shooting began by veteran Josh Singer, whose earlier forays into the school of journalism included The Fifth Estate and Spotlight.
 It was likely Singer who added the more immediate and transparent allusions to current politics, peppering such parallels throughout proceedings.
 The script is almost too intelligent for its own good at times, becoming self-congratulatory in the way it verbally draws comparison between the office of the presidency, then and now.
-Hannah’s original version of the script had been percolating for a while, so scenes shouldn’t feel this pasted together; maybe Singer’s eleventh hour rewrite needed further galley proofing.
 Occasionally, the attempt to transpose events of today onto yesterday feels too patently obvious, such as when Bradlee tells Graham that “We can’t have an administration dictating to us our coverage just because they don’t like what we print about them in our newspaper.”
-But such bluntly overt lines possess the biting immediacy they were intended to, very clear echoes in history that ring with the zingy zest of current events, providing choice dialogue to chew on.
+Hannah’s original version of the script had been percolating for a while, so such verbal barrages shouldn’t feel this slapdash; maybe Singer’s eleventh hour rewrite needed further galley proofing.
+Still, even these bluntly overt lines possess the biting immediacy they were intended to, sounding very clear echoes in history that ring with the zingy zest of current events.
+There’s choice dialogue here to chew on.

 Hitting back after an unflattering article was published about him in The New York Times, the Nixon White House, like that of Trump, is said to be “nothing if not vindictive,” Katharine being warned that “The Richard Nixon I know will muster the full power of the presidency and if there’s a way to destroy your paper, by God he’ll find it.”
 To prove the point, when Post reporter Judith Martin (Jessie Mueller) is denied credentials to attend the wedding of Nixon’s second daughter due to her unfavorable coverage of the first, we’re given insight into when certain papers first began being blacklisted by the White House in an attempt to more tightly control news coverage, seeking to martial the national press corps into a propaganda arm – glorified, state-run media.
 Eventually, Nixon will despotically decree that all Washington Post reporters and photographers be permanently barred from the White House.
 We wouldn’t be surprised if they’d ended up on the FBI’s list of potential subversives compiled by Hoover at the Department of Justice.
 News organizations unfavorable to the presidential regime are put in the proverbial doghouse in an attempt to muzzle them, giving their sycophantic competitors, who can be assured of avoiding the tough questions in order to curry favor, unfair advantage.
 The thin veil between past and present is purposely blurred, with Bradlee pointing out that the current president “has taken a sh*t all over the First Amendment,” and the ubiquitous Henry Kissinger even being invoked, reminding us that Trump himself hosted Nixon’s former U.S. Secretary of State at the White House in the midst of the media’s most heated comparisons of the two, in order to flagrantly thumb his nose at the obvious similarities, and dare observers to do anything about it.
 Familiar buzz words like ‘collusion’ float freely about, such as when Ben Bagdikian (Bob Odenkirk) is grilled by the Post’s senior legal counsel Roger Clark (Jesse Plemons is back from Bridge of Spies), and refuses to divulge his sources, or confirm them to be the same as those used by The New York Times, though not doing so puts the paper in legal jeopardy for contempt of court.
 Statements such as “Why would other countries talk to us in confidence if secrets like this can be leaked… if the president can’t keep secrets, he can’t govern.
 Nothing less than the integrity of the presidency is at stake,” further serve to call to mind that the man now occupying the highest office in the land likewise failed to keep his own top secrets sealed when entertaining the Russian ambassador and foreign minister within the sanctity of the Oval Office, his lack of candor endangering the covert missions of America’s allies and undercover agents abroad.
 Nixon’s stark similarities to the current commander-in-chief become even more apparent when Walter Cronkite gathers Ellsberg’s opine that we “can’t afford to let the president run the country by himself… without the help of Congress.
 I was struck in fact by (the) President(’s) reaction to these revelations as close to treason, because it reflected to me the sense that what was damaging to the reputation of a particular administration, a particular individual, was in itself treason.
 Which is very close to saying ‘I am the State.’
 But this is a self-governing country.
 The constitution provides for a separation of powers.”
 It’s a line of demarcation which our present Executive Branch is effectively seeking to obliterate, in order to concentrate complete control within the White House.
 All that’s really missing to make the analogy complete is for Tricky Dick to decry The Washington Post as ‘fake news’ in a last ditch effort to discredit its unfavorable coverage of him.